vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-Theoretically it will alow to request any files to use in other Houdini APIs.
+Theoretically, it will allow requesting any files to use in other Houdini APIs.
 My first thought was to use it for JSON files fetching.
 Imagine we have bar chart custom painter and we can request dataset in JSON format for it.
 Sounds awesome?
 Can't wait for the working implementation.

 ### angle
 Angles are rarely used in CSS, usually in special properties, like transforms.
-But in combination with CSS Paint API it gives strictly typed andge values to use with 2D canvas context.
+However, in combination with CSS Paint API, it gives strictly typed and values to use with 2D canvas context.
 In CSS we have few valid angle units: degrees, radians, gradians and turns (`deg`, `rad`, `grad`, `turn`).
-All of them could be used as a value for angle syntax.
+All of them could use as a value for angle syntax.
 Below is the example:

 ```js
 CSS.registerProperty({